 The group has a full complement of sections catering for children aged from six to 18.

-Maidenhead Softball Club, formerly known as Rhythm Softball Club, is a mixed softball club which plays in the Windsor & Maidenhead Softball League on the company’s land at Summerleaze Village.
+Maidenhead Softball Club, formerly known as Rhythm Softball Club, is a mixed softball club which plays in the Windsor & Maidenhead Softball League on the company’s land at Summerleaze Park.
 Formed in the late 90’s from employees at a local technology firm, the club has grown from a single team to a club with three mixed teams, one female team and 40 members ranging in age from 14 to over 50.

 Taplow Waterski Club

 Since 1985, the Taplow Waterski Club has offered fantastic water-skiing and wakeboarding on Summerleaze’s beautiful 30 acre lake.

 The club is fully affiliated to British Water Ski and Wakeboard, the governing body of the sport, and subscribes to their ‘Ski Safe’ child protection policy, in line with the NSPCC guidelines.
 All its boat drivers and instructors are BWSW qualified and the club has full public liability insurance.

 Phoenix Gymnastics has been providing gymnastics for over 35 years and provides classes to over 1,000 children every week in RBWM.
 It is the largest provider of sport outside of the borough run leisure centres.

 The charity, which supports over 1,000 children, has produced champions at county, regional and national levels, has recently received planning permission to build new improved facilities on Summerleaze’s land on the edge of Fifield, Maidenhead.